-Mabuchi Motor, the world's largest manufacturer by volume of small electric motors with a 1.5 billion motor annual production, looks to China to lead its “5 region” approach to the global market.
+Mabuchi Motor, the world's largest manufacturer by volume of small electric motors producing more than 1 billion motors annually, looks to China to lead its “Five Region Management Structure” approach to the global market.

 Could you give us an introduction to Mabuchi Motor?
 What is Mabuchi Motor’s core business and what makes you stand out from your competitors?

 Since our founding, we have been providing small, lightweight, and highly efficient motors for various applications as a manufacturer specializing in small DC motors.
 We produce about more than 1 billion units per year, especially for the automotive industry and have an 85% market share in motors for automotive mirrors and a 70% share for door lock motors.
 Often, I like to think from the customer's perspective, why did they choose us?
 Our strengths are very simple and revolve around our high quality.
 We can provide that high-quality at a reasonable cost and with a very stable supply chain.
 Our production capacity exceeds around 1 billion units per year, as I mentioned, but the complaints we receive from customers are extremely lower than PPM(Parts Per Million) level.
 We have achieved such quality that we are considering moving to quality control at the PPB (Parts Per Billion) level within the company.
 (PPM refers to the number out of one million that you have detected as defective products.)